 This means all BlueConic customers have the ability to target prospects and customers who have exhibited no recent activity or groups of individuals who have recently demonstrated a drop in momentum, indicating they may be at risk to churn.

 4. No more wasted time uploading customer lists to Facebook

-Facebook Custom Audiences allow you to upload static lists for targeting, such as a customer list from your CRM or a newsletter subscriber list from your email marketing platform.
+Facebook Custom Audiences allow you to upload static lists for targeting, such as a customer list from your CRM or a newsletter subscriber list from your ESP.

 Instead of repeated manual uploads, BlueConic’s Facebook Advertising Connection allows you to start automatically passing data.
-It only takes a few clicks to set up, and boom: You’re good to go.
+With just a few clicks, you’re good to go.